 Customer care is important because it helps you grow your business.
 It can help you achieve superior customer retention.
 And extremely satisfied customers are also more inclined to provide excellent reviews and refer others to your business.
 Win-win-win.

-Now that you have a clearer picture of what customer care is, and why customer care is important, here are five tips to help you make customer care a priority and formal practice for your business:
+Now that you have a clearer picture of what customer care is, and why customer care is important, here are eight tips to help you make customer care a priority and formal practice for your business:

 In a recent article about the link between customer retention and company culture, Jayme Hill-Gardner, chief operating officer of ad agency and consulting firm Diamond Media Solutions, underscored that “companies, where their employees are happy and feel they are valued, will go that extra mile for their clients.”